Really bad back pain in your 20s? Dont panic

 This is a surprisingly common problem.

 Perhaps it started after a sudden twist.
 Or helping a mate move house.
-Or it might have built up slowly after a slight twinge at the gym.
+Or it might have built up slowly after a hard gym session

 Get it checked out.
 Use telehealth if too painful to visit a medical practitioner.